jsenv/core/docs/execution/execution.md

 When true, the platform will be stopped once the file execution is done.<br />
 Without this option you would have to manually close a browser launched to execute a file.<br />
-By passing true, the browser will be stopped once file execution is done.
+By passing true, the browser or node process will be stopped once file execution is done.

 ### projectPath